mharis111/instruments-KG/README.md

 mine_datacite.py implements the functionality to retrieve instruments metadata and linked datasets information, and also add the information in ORKG.

-BERT_NER.py trains the model for NER using.
+BERT_NER.py trains the model for NER.